globalbioticinteractions/globalbioticinteractions.github.io/about.md

                 href="http://ronininstitute.org/research-scholars/anne-thessen/">Anne Thessen</a>, <a href="https://orcid.org/0000-0002-9943-2342">Jen Hammock</a> and <a
                 href="https://sites.google.com/site/haydenresearch/">Brian Hayden</a> to capture, provide access to and use interaction data that is provided by <a href="/references.html">biologists and citizen scientists around the world</a>. <b>GloBI is sustained by an intricate network of  thriving open source, open data and open science communities</b> in addition to receiving donations, grants, awards or being written into grants, including, but not limited to, EOL's <a href="http://eol.org/info/485">EOL Rubenstein Fellows Program</a> (CRDF EOL-33066-13/F33066, 2013) and the David M. Rubenstein Grant (FOCX-14-60988-1, 2014), and the Smithsonian Institution (SI) (T15CC10297-002, 2016).
 If you would like to contribute to GloBI please visit our <a href="contribute" target="_blank">contribute</a> page. </p>

+    <h3 id="process">How does GloBI work?</h3>

+        <p>GloBI continuously scans existing data infrastructures and registries (e.g., <a href="https://github.com">GitHub</a>, <a href="https://zenodo.org">Zenodo</a>, <a href="https://www.gbif.org/ipt">IPT</a> RSS feeds, <a href="https://inaturalist.org">iNaturalist</a>), and tracks the species interactions data they make available.
+Found species interaction data are then resolved and integrated.
+So, rather than being a giant store of species interaction data, GloBI is more of a search index that help find existing species interaction datasets.
+For more information about how GloBI works, please visit the <a href="/process">Data Integration Process</a> page.</p>

     <h3 id="share">How to share data through GloBI?</h3>